ImPanick/OSRS-GE-Sniper/README.md

 ## Web Dashboard

+All web UI is provided by the Next.js frontend (accessible at `http://localhost:3000`):

 - `/dashboard` - Main dashboard with top flips, dumps, spikes
-- `/volume_tracker` - All GE items with filtering and sorting
+- `/volume-tracker` - All GE items with filtering and sorting
 - `/config/<guild_id>` - Per-server configuration with:
   - Server information (roles, members, channels, online count)
   - Role assignment interface (assign roles to members)